perborgen/CV/README.md

 I enjoy building digital products that either solve problems or entertain people.
 Preferrably in Javascript or Python.

 I'm self driven, hard working and easy going.
-I also hold a bachelors degree in economics.
+I also hold a bachelor's degree in economics.

 ## Experience: